chung-leong/react-seq/doc/important.md

 # important(value)

-Make a value as important, not to be ignored
+Mark a value as important, not to be ignored

 ## Syntax